Skip to content

 For a specific purpose or organisation

-The prospect must give consent to your organisation, however, you cannot transfer this consent to pass on their personal data to a third party.
+The prospect must give explicit consent to your organisation.
+You cannot transfer this consent to pass on their personal data to a third party.

-The consent must also be given for the purpose of cold calling.
-If a prospect opts in to receive an email, this does not extend the consent for your reps to cold call them.
+The prospect must give you consent for cold calling.
+If a prospect opts in to receive an email, this does not extend the consent for your sales reps to cold call them.

 Easy opt-out

-If a client wishes to withdraw their consent, your reps need to make this as easy as possible and you must delete their sales data within 30 days.
+If a client wishes to withdraw their consent, your reps need to make this as easy as possible and you must delete their data within one month.

-Although your reps cannot cold call a prospect without their explicit consent, legitimate interest does allow for cold calling to take place.
+Although your reps cannot cold call a prospect without their explicit consent, legitimate interest allows cold calling to occur.

 And here’s how 👇